 With a cost of living much lower than Lagos, and with just as much to offer, Abuja is the natural choice for many expats who relocate to the Giant of Africa.
 For some, the move may be daunting, given negative media coverage and the warnings of crime and conflict issued by various foreign governmental authorities.
 Of course, safety and security issues are not to be taken lightly, but most expats agree that by taking the usual precautions, they feel just as safe in Abuja as in any other major city.

-An open mind helps expats adjust and come to terms with culture shock.
+An open mind will help you adjust and come to terms with the local culture.
 Not blinded by the negatives, new arrivals in Abuja can see a contemporary city with sweeping boulevards, clover-style interchanges and modern, skyward-climbing buildings.
 Despite being a rapidly growing city, greenery and tree-lined streets have not disappeared from Abuja’s neighbourhoods.

 Cost of living in Abuja

 Given Nigeria’s fluctuating economy, the cost of living in Abuja has lowered in recent years.
 In 2024, Abuja was ranked 226th out of 226 cities in Mercer’s Cost of Living Survey.
-The capital, meanwhile, ranked 225th.
+The largest city, Lagos, meanwhile, ranked 225th.

 While rental prices in Abuja often go far beyond the average Nigerian professional’s wages, those working for international companies and organisations find themselves in expat enclaves and secure gated complexes.
 Impressive mansions with swimming pools, electric gates (and sometimes armed guards) are squared away for assignee accommodation well before their arrival.